ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/lottery-smart-contract.md

 - Allow the contract `owner` to view the balance at any time.
 - Enable the contract `owner` to transfer the total amount of bets (which is the contract's balance) to the winner's address and end the game.

-Overall, the `Lottery Game Smart Contract` is designed to provide a decentralized and fair lottery game experience, while ensuring transparency and security for all players.

 ## Code

 ```sol